wanema19016-AppDev/omnicalc-1/README.md

     - The present value.
     - If I submit that form, I should see the **monthly** payment due given the values that I entered.
     - Mind your units!
 Use the formula located in the file `payment_formula.gif` in the same folder as this README.
+    - Hint 1: `r` in the formula is a percentage per period.
+To get this number, we have to divide the number entered by 100 to get the percentage, then divide by 12 to get the rate per period.
+    - Hint 2: The number of periods, `n` is years divided by 12.
+    - Hint 3: Create a variable for the numerator and another one for the denominator.
+If they are instance variables, you can view them within your view page.
+If your output does not match the target, having done this will make debugging much more manageable.

         ![Payment formula](payment_formula.gif)
  - If I visit the ROUTE `/random/new`, I should see a form with labels and inputs to enter two numbers, a minimum and a maximum.